Kingsque/Pokemon-game-Bot/README.md

-## Deploy on heroku(highly recommended)-
+## DEPLOY ON HEROKU(highly recommended)-

 - [Fork Main Repo](https://github.com/Kingshisui00/Aurora-Private/fork)
 - Create a MongoDB URL.
-Need help? check the MongoDBguide page.
+Need help? check the [MongoDB_Guide.md](https://github.com/Kingshisui00/Aurora-Private/blob/main/MongoDB_Guide.md).
-- Click on `Deploy to Repl.it` button if you didn't modified that repo.If you have modified the repo then don't forget to change the link of the repo in the readme replit deploying button then click on edit mode and attach `https://github.com/<YourAccountName>/<YourForkedRepoName>` and set it to your readme and app.json of your bot
+- Click on `Deploy to heroku` button if you didn't modified that repo.If you have modified the repo then don't forget to change the link of the repo in the readme replit deploying button then click on edit mode and attach `https://github.com/<YourAccountName>/<YourForkedRepoName>` and set it to your readme and app.json of your bot
 - Then put these values in environment variables accordint to instructions (Mandatory).

 <br>